Welcome to the Worldwide Greathead family my One-Name Study - Person Page 106

 #2641, b.
 2 June 1838, d.
 21 November 1921

-Relationship=4th great-granddaughter of Thomas Greathead.
+4th great-granddaughter of Thomas Greathead

 Appears on charts:

-Chart 2: Lifeboat and 1820 settlers Greathead families
+Chart 2 - Lifeboat and 1820 settlers Greathead families

 Rosa Harding was born on 2 June 1838 in Camberwell, London, England.1,2,3,4 She was the daughter of John Ward Harding and Elisa Greathead.
-She was baptised on 10 July 1838 in Camberwell, London, England.1,2,3 She married John Milner Barry in 1869 in Lausanne, Switzerland, Married by Rev William Harding.1,2 She married Thomas Finch in 1893 in Newton Abbot, Devon, England.5,6 She died on 21 November 1921 in Westville, St Marychurch, Torquay, Devon, England, aged 83.7,8 The will of Rosa was proved on 19 December 1921 in Exeter to Walter Harding a gentleman.
+She was baptised on 10 July 1838 in Camberwell, London, England.1,2,3 She married John Milner Barry in 1869 in Lausanne, Switzerland, Married by Rev William Harding.1,2 She married Thomas Finch in 1893 in Newton Abbot, Devon, England.5,6 Rosa died on 21 November 1921 in Westville, St Marychurch, Torquay, Devon, England, aged 83.7,8 The will of Rosa was proved on 19 December 1921 in Exeter to Walter Harding a gentleman.
 Her effects wer valued at £1454 5s4d.8

 Sources of Information